 - Electives (to meet the required 64 Credits): 6 Credits Developmental courses may not be used to satisfy this requirement.

 For more information

 U.S. Coast Guard

 Current students are encouraged to use curriculum guides, along with their Student Planning Degree Audit (My Progress Screen), to help make educated, accurate choices when selecting courses.

-Our interactive catalog is updated throughout the year.
+We update our interactive catalog throughout the year.

 *Course requirements for degrees can and do change over time.
-Students are responsible for fulfilling the degree requirements that are in effect when they begin pursuing the degree at the college.
+Students are responsible for fulfilling the degree requirements that are in effect when they begin pursuing the degree.